 One of our absolute favorite parks in the Philadelphia area is the Wissahickon Valley Park.
 My husband and I really enjoy a good hike, and with ample trails (the park is over 18,000 acres) you can really enjoy this natural landscape.
-In total this very large space also has 50 miles of trails.
+In total this very large space also has 50 miles of trails, which is truly amazing.

 I would also highly recommend visiting throughout the year as well, because of its beautiful nature setting, you can truly enjoy the four seasons that we get in Pennsylvania.
 It makes sense that this particular area was an inspiration for writers such as Edgar Allan Poe, John Greenleaf Whittier, George Lippard, and even William Cobbett.
 Many artists have enjoyed the landscape as well including James Peale, Thomas Moran, Currier and Ives, and William Trost Richards.
 Also, historically, mills were prevalent in the area which is now the park, and millworkers even made blankets here during the Civil War time.
 Quarries and various mills existed from the 1680’s until the 1880’s and it is easy to see how important the Wissahickon Creek was to the Philadelphia area.